-Violent protests in Barcelona continued this weekend after at least nine Catalan leaders were sentenced to jail this week for leading the 2017 push for independence from Spain.
+Violent protests continue in Barcelona after Catalan leaders sentenced for independence push

 Police on Friday night used water cannons, tear gas and rubber bullets to repel demonstrators who, according to The Associated Press, were "throwing cobblestones and flammable bottles, building barricades and setting dozens of bonfires in large garbage bins.”

 Earlier this week, protesters made their way to Barcelona’s airport, forcing some flight cancellations.

 Around 400 people, many of them police officers, have been injured since the separatist riots began on Monday, the AP reports.

 Barcelona Mayor Ada Colau pleaded for peace Saturday after Friday's riots, which she called the worst since the demonstrations began.